-I was never a Gin & Tonic fan, but all of that changed last year when I read Jeffrey Morgenthaler’s post about making tonic from scratch.
+We were never a Gin & Tonic fan, but all of that changed last year when we read Jeffrey Morgenthaler’s post about making tonic from scratch.
 Of course, his wasn’t the first recipe to gain widespread attention.
 The resurgence of craft tonic is credited to Kevin Ludwig of Portland, Oregon whose recipe even appeared in the March/April 2007 issue of Imbibe Magazine.
-Having basically skipped over that recipe back then, I considered it an ingredient best left to gin drinkers, or someone who was more interested.
-Finally, after reading more about it and seeing craft tonic added to a cocktail I really enjoyed, I decided to give it a try.
+Having basically skipped over that recipe back then, we considered it an ingredient best left to gin drinkers, or someone who was more interested.
+Finally, after reading more about it and seeing craft tonic added to a cocktail we really enjoyed, we decided to give it a try.

 Why make something that already exists?

-When I first saw the Imbibe article, I was asking myself all sorts of questions.
+When we first saw the Imbibe article, we were asking all sorts of questions.
 Can’t you simply buy tonic water at the store?
 It’s cheap enough, it’s crystal clear, and it’s essentially a commodity product–right?
-I mean, where can you really go with something so basic?
+Where can you really go with something so basic?
 Well, it turns out that the tonic water available today is truly a different product than it was originally.
 Commercial tonic is little more than bitter soda water, completely devoid of other flavor characteristics.
-I soon realized that making your own tonic isn’t about reproducing what is on the shelf already, but rather exploring cocktail history to create something refreshing, natural and delicious.
-I found that the Gin & Tonic can be transformed, or rather, revived.
-I still don’t order them at most bars, but now I most definitely make them at home!
+We soon realized that making your own tonic isn’t about reproducing what is on the shelf already, but rather exploring cocktail history to create something refreshing, natural and delicious.
+We found that the Gin & Tonic can be transformed, or rather, revived.
+We still don’t order them at most bars, but now we most definitely make them at home!

 The Bitter Truth About Tonic Water